Kealthals/SalesforceProductionWarning-Chrome/README.md

 Help Salesforce Developers and Admins to distinguish Sandbox and Production easily by add a red border on page.

+Release Note v1.5.3
+Fix border position and coloring.
+*Thanks to @ScottWalkerAU for update this version.

 Release Note v1.5.2
 Fix some bugs.